Learn about our organization and our commitment to protecting Maine's pollinators.

 Our organization is dedicated to providing educational opportunities for people to learn about beekeeping and understand the vital role that pollinators play in our environment and food systems.

+After relocating to Maine, I purchased 29 acres near water, hay fields, and a small orchard — aiming to expand from hobby to sideline.
+I started Hood Brook Apiary with ten hives in spring 2021.
 This journey has truly shown me how fragile honeybee populations are and how much they need our help.
-Honeybees are essential for pollinating the fruits, vegetables, and flowers we rely on every day.
-Their decline threatens the balance of our ecosystems and our food supply.
-That's why I started the "Saving the Honeybees" initiative—aimed at raising awareness and supporting local bees through education, community action, and sponsorship programs.
+That's why I started the "Saving the Honeybees" initiative — aimed at raising awareness and supporting local bees through education, community action, and sponsorship programs.